-At Millcreek Behavioral Health, we take great pride in the fact that our staff is able to afford children and adolescents superior treatment for several emotional, behavioral, and cognitive concerns.
+At Millcreek of Magee, an intermittent explosive disorder treatment facility in Mississippi, we take great pride in the fact that our staff is able to afford children and adolescents superior treatment for several emotional, behavioral, and cognitive concerns.
 We recognize the importance of catering treatment to meet the needs of young people, which is why we offer specialized programming that is designed to meet the needs of youth who are struggling with intermittent explosive disorder (IED).
 Children and adolescents who have IED engage in repeated episodes of aggressive, violent, impulsive, and angry behaviors and verbal outbursts that are severely out of proportion to any given situation.
 Such outbursts also occur without provocation and without consideration to the potential negative repercussions that can result from the behaviors.
-However, when children are struggling with intermittent explosive disorder, they typically experience feelings of remorse and embarrassment following their outbursts.
+However, when children or adolescents are struggling with intermittent explosive disorder, they typically experience feelings of remorse and embarrassment following their outbursts.
 While the presence of this mental health condition can elicit a number of detrimental consequences in a child’s life, there is treatment available that can prevent future detriments.

-Millcreek Behavioral Health has been a leading provider of behavioral healthcare and educational services to emotionally disturbed and developmentally delayed children and adolescents in the state of Mississippi for over 30 years.
-Maintaining our standing as the largest private provider of services to children and adolescents in the state, we strive to provide programming that emphasizes the individualization of treatment based on each child’s strengths.
-Our highly trained and qualified staff works towards increasing the self-esteem of all children who are entrusted into our care in order to build their confidence and increase their ability to successfully navigate through treatment.
+The IED treatment center at Millcreek has been a leading provider of behavioral healthcare and educational services to emotionally disturbed and developmentally delayed children and adolescents in the state of Mississippi for over 30 years.
+Maintaining our facility’s standing as the largest private provider of services to children and adolescents in the state, we strive to provide programming that emphasizes the individualization of IED treatment based on each child’s strengths.
+Our highly trained and qualified IED treatment center’s staff works towards increasing the self-esteem of all children who are entrusted into our care in order to build their confidence and increase their ability to successfully navigate through treatment.
 When children and adolescents come to us struggling with the symptoms associated with intermittent explosive disorder, we will do everything in our power to help them overcome their challenges while also teaching them the skills needed to embark on a bright and successful future.

-Caring for a child who has intermittent explosive disorder can bring about a vast array of emotions, ranging from anger and frustration to fear of how your child will react to any given situation.
+Caring for a child or adolescent who has intermittent explosive disorder can bring about a vast array of emotions, ranging from anger and frustration to fear of how your child will react to any given situation.
 You are likely also experiencing a great deal of concern about what the future holds for your child if such behaviors do not cease.
-While you may be overwhelmed and feel helpless as to what you can do for your child, there are steps that you can take in order to get your child on track for finding healing.
+While you may be overwhelmed and feel helpless as to what you can do for your child or adolescent, there are steps that you can take in order to get your child on track for finding healing.
 Consider the following:

 - Learn all that you can about intermittent explosive disorder because the more knowledge you have, the better able you will be to support your child.
 Having such knowledge will allow you the ability to recognize symptoms and understand the best ways to handle those symptoms, while also affording you an overall understanding that can allow you empathize with your child.